 We continue the preschool program into the summer with a six-week summer segment for preschool age children 18 months to 5 years.

 Each of the six sites selects a theme (insects, Native Americans, oceans, or dinosaurs) for the class to focus on.
-The program begins after preschool graduations in mid-June and is completed at the end of July.

 Each Summer, our branch supports the Marine Corps' Exceptional Family Members Program and special needs children at Camp Pendleton with Camp Flashhh (Families Laughing and Sharing Hugs, Hope, and Happiness).